 Pre-conception, Antenatal and Postnatal Care

-- Antenatal care is shared between midwives, GPs and hospital consultants.
+- Antenatal care is shared between midwives and hospital consultants.

 - Clinics are held on Tuesdays and Thursdays.
-Your doctor will advise you of the time of his/her clinic when your pregnancy is confirmed.
+Please book your appointment when your pregnancy is confirmed.

 There is good evidence that breast-feeding is best for babies, it will reduce the likelihood of developing many childhood illnesses and may even increase their IQ.